Skip to main content

-Samuel Porter Jr.
+Samuel Robert Porter Jr. Obituary

-Obituary of Samuel Robert Porter Jr.
+Samuel Robert Porter Jr. Obituary

 Samuel “Sam” Robert Porter, Jr., the son of a coal miner & pastor, he was the 2 nd child of Rev. &